Shaving Soap vs Shaving Cream: Choosing the Best Product For Your Face

 When choosing between the three, you’ll also want to pay attention to scent.
 Most shaving soaps and many shaving creams are available in a wide range of different scents, from sandalwood to rose, almond, citrus, woody, spicy and much more.
 However, while the scent in most shaving soaps is quite mild and usually fades away rather quickly, shaving creams often have a stronger scent, which can either be a good or a bad thing depending on your personal preferences and whether or not you wear cologne.
 Still, the only way to know whether the scent will interfere with your cologne or other products is to try it out.

 At the end of the day, traditional shaving creams, gels and soaps can all get the job done, providing you with a much higher quality shave than you could ever get from aerosol creams.
 Still, deciding which type is right for you comes down to testing them out and seeing which you like the best.
-We actually created an awesome infographic for Trim Times on this topic.
+We actually created an awesome infographic on this topic.
 Be sure to check it out here.
 Don’t forget that using a quality safety razor like these and the right razor blade is also important in obtaining that outstanding shave we all desire and deserve.

 Hey!
 Don’t Leave Yet!